-- 146.148.
-Institutions should document a description of the position for which an assessment was performed, including the role of that position within the institution, and should specify the results of the suitability assessment in relation to the following criteria: - a. sufficient time commitment; - compliance of members of the management body that hold a directorship in an significant CRD institution with the limitation of directorships under Article 91(3) of Directive 2013/36/EU; - c. sufficient knowledge, skills and experience; - d. reputation, honesty and integrity - e. independence of mind.
+- h. where necessary, adopt corrective measures to ensure the individual suitability of the members of the management body in accordance with section 22. - 147.
+Where there is a matter which causes concern about the suitability of a member of the management body, an assessment of how this concern affects that person's suitability should be undertaken.
+In this assessment institutions should take into account the existence of reasonable grounds to suspect that ML/TF is being or has been committed or attempted or that the risk thereof could be increased. - 148.
+Institutions should document a description of the position for which an assessment was performed, including the role of that position within the institution, and should specify the results of the suitability assessment in relation to the following criteria: - a. sufficient time commitment; - compliance of members of the management body that hold a directorship in a significant CRD institution with the limitation of directorships under Article 91(3) of Directive 2013/36/EU; - c. sufficient knowledge, skills and experience; - d. reputation, honesty and integrity; - e. independence of mind.